 CMEA is proud to announce the creation of the Dr. Randi Carp Choral Music Education Scholarship, to be presented annually to a graduating high school senior who has chosen to pursue Choral Music Education as their career.

 Dr. Randi Carp inspired so many students and colleagues with her boundless energy, her love for teaching, and her service leadership to music education throughout her career.
 Her determination to not let cancer get in the way of her purpose in life was an inspiration to all who knew her.

 Thanks to a generous commitment, a $2,000 scholarship will be awarded to a student as they begin their journey into a Choral Music Education degree and credential.
-The scholarship amount may be increased through contributions made to the California Music Education Foundation (CMEF) when earmarked specifically for this scholarship.
-CMEA members are encouraged to consider a tax-deductible contribution to the CMEF in further support of this scholarship.
+Please consider earmarking a donation to the Dr. Randi Carp Choral Music Education Scholarship to help ensure that this scholarship can be awarded to students for years to come.
+All contributions to the California Music Education Foundation (CMEF) in support of this scholarship are tax-deductible.